leonfullxr/Cypher/project_architecture.md

 - Acts as a **relay** for encrypted messages.
 - Stores and retrieves **public/private keys** and **encrypted messages** from the database.
-- Facilitates secure key exchange between users.
+- Facilitates key exchange between users.

 ### 3. **Database**